Elise Chabbey: Career

 In 2022, she and her Swiss teammates won gold in the mixed team relay at the 2022 UCI Road World Championships in Wollongong, New South Wales, Australia.
 In 2023, she and her Swiss teammates defended their mixed team relay title at the 2023 UCI Road World Championships in Scotland.

 In 2025, Chabbey joined the French team FDJ-Suez.
 At the 2025 Tour de France Femmes, Chabbey won the polka-dot jersey of the Queen of the Mountains classification, leading the competition from start to finish.
 In August, she won the Tour de Romandie Féminin, the first stage race victory of her career.

+In March 2026, Chabbey won Strade Bianche Donne in a sprint finish.
+In July 2026, Chabbey announced that she was pregnant and would miss the remainder of the season.